zayo/steam-thresher/README.md

 implemented by the `NavHostActivity` that uses it only internally (thus its also available only within `NavHostFragment` as it's entirely for the UI only).
 The difference is, that apart from `navigate` this allows `NavHostFragment` to tell the `NavHostActivity` that it suppose to pop current fragment.
-It can then use the provided Action (if provided) to navigate elsewhere.
+It can then use the provided `Action` (if provided) to navigate elsewhere.

-> This is kind of goes against unidirectional principle as not all actions goes through `Navigator`.
+> This is kind of goes against unidirectional principle as not all actions goes through `Navigator`
-> On the other hand, this is also UI only thus shouldn't be in the `Navigator` either.
+> then.
+On the other hand, this is also UI only thus shouldn't be in the `Navigator` either.
-> So definitely place for future improvements if required.
+> **So definitely place for future improvements if required.**

 #### UI navigation decision tree
 Following diagram displays, which kind of navigation should be used in which case.
+Diagram is applicable in any `NavHostFragment` implementation at a time when navigating suppose to happen.
 ```mermaid
 flowchart TD
     subgraph NavHostFragmentImpl